-2019 with rate 63 targeted in 2021.
-On the A330neo programme, the first A330-900s were delivered and the smaller A330-800 conducted its maiden flight in the final quarter of 2018.
-In 2019, A330neo deliveries are due to ramp-up.
+2019, A330neo deliveries are due to ramp-up.
 Airbus is working closely with its A330neo engine partner to deliver on customer commitments.

 Following a review of its operations, Emirates is reducing its A380 orderbook by 39 aircraft with 14 A380s remaining in the backlog yet to be delivered to Emirates.
 As a consequence of this decision and given the lack of order backlog with other airlines, deliveries of the A380 will cease in 2021.
-The recognition of the onerous contract provision as well as other specific provisions and the remeasurement of the liabilities have led to a negative impact on EBIT of \notin -463 million and a positive impact on the other financial result of \notin 177 million.

-A350 deliveries increased compared to 2017 and included 14 of the larger A350-1000s.
-The programme reached rate 10 in the fourth quarter of 2018.
+The recognition of the onerous contract provision as well as other specific provisions and the remeasurement of the liabilities have led to a negative impact on EBIT of programme reached rate 10 in the fourth quarter of 2018.
 The backlog supports this rate going forward, including the latest commercial discussions with Etihad to reduce its A350 order by 42 A350-900, leaving 20 A350-1000 for Etihad in the backlog.
 Airbus will continue to improve the A350 programme's performance to reach breakeven in 2019 and improve margins beyond this.